cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 The peer **ID** functions as a secure, decentralized addressing system that provides several advantages over traditional networking.

+> No more login username or weak password, your password is your secret certificate, so is important to not share or expose the EPeerSecret

 **Key Characteristics:**
 - **Privacy-Preserving**: Unlike IPv6, the ID doesn't expose physical network location or infrastructure details
 - **Cryptographically Secure**: Derived from public key material, making spoofing computationally infeasible